 Use Shelter's directory to find an adviser in your area.

 Alternatively, contact Civil Legal Advice.
 You may be able to get help from their legal advisers if you qualify for Legal Help funding.
 Be prepared to answer questions about your income and savings so the helpline adviser can tell you if you qualify.

-A council or housing association landlord can ask a court to evict you if you, someone in your household or someone visiting you, has been involved in antisocial behaviour.
-This behaviour includes:
+A council or housing association landlord can ask a court to evict you if you, someone in your household or a visitor has been involved in antisocial behaviour.

 - causing a nuisance to your neighbours

 - harassing your landlord, their staff or contractors

 - using your home for illegal purposes, such as drug dealing